 ARRIVING AND COLLECTING YOUR DOG FROM DAYCARE

-- If your dog is having a meal during the day please bring the correct amount of food in a suitable container or bag.
+If your dog is having a meal during the day please bring the correct amount of food in a suitable container or bag.
+We have facilities for storing raw food if needed.
+If possible please label your dogs food container with his or her name and time to feed.

 VACCINATIONS & GENERAL HEALTH

-- If your dog has had sickness and/or diarrhoea or has been unwell, please wait at least 24 hours after symptoms have resolved before bringing your dog to day care.
+If your dog has had sickness and/or diarrhoea or has been unusually lethargic, please wait at least 24 hours after symptoms have resolved before bringing your dog to day care.